RikuVan/Futures-demo/README.md

 Demo of Futures for api requests
 ================================

-This is a small experiment to try out/demonstrate some of the features of Futures as an altenative to resolving data from api requests.
-The requests are actually made with fetch the results of which are wrapped with Fluture, the Futures lib used in this demo.
+This is a small experiment to try out/demonstrate some of the features of Futures as an altenative to resolving data from http requests.
+The native fetch is wrapped with Fluture, providing a lazy, cancellable api.

 Technologies
 ----------------